 Wear comfortable, metal-free clothing.

-Inform the radiology team about implants, injuries, or surgeries.
+Inform the radiology team about implants, injuries, allergies, or prior surgeries.

-Follow fasting instructions if contrast will be administered.
+Follow fasting instructions if contrast material is required.

-Keep still during the scan to ensure image clarity.
+Remain still during the scan for optimal image quality.

 Conclusion